bingbing575757/Redux-Saga-Practice-2/README.md

 # DevExplorer – GitHub Profile & Repository Viewer

-A lReact application demonstrating a clean integration of React 19, Redux Toolkit (store configuration only), Redux-Saga for side‑effects, React Router v6, and Axios.
+A React application demonstrating a clean integration of React 19, Redux Toolkit (store configuration only), Redux-Saga for side‑effects, React Router v6, and Axios.
 Users can:

 - Search a GitHub username
 - View profile information